 - Host supervisor/professor: This person will work directly with the J-1 scholar in conducting their program at WSU.
 Questions about the research project, employment expectations, and facilities should be directed to this person.

 - Contact person: This is an administrative support person in the host department.
-This person is usually responsible for providing the necessary information to Global Services for creation of the DS-2019 form; preparing the university employment papers (if appropriate); assigning a university ID number; etc.
+This person is usually responsible for providing the necessary information to International Student and Scholar Services for creation of the DS-2019 form; preparing the university employment papers (if appropriate); assigning a university ID number; etc.

 - International Scholar Advisor/Responsible Officer: This person manages the Exchange Visitor Program within Global Services.
 The ISA prepares the DS-2019 Eligibility Certificate for J-1 status, processes extensions and transfers, and answers questions about your visa status.
 The J-1 scholar must meet with the ISA for an initial orientation meeting following arrival.
 The ISA can be reached at 509-335-4508.
 Regular business hours are 8 a.m.-5 p.m.
 Monday-Friday, PST/PDT).

 It is essential to ensure that a visiting scholar has sufficient English language ability to assure a successful exchange for the benefit of all involved.